jfrog/jfrog-pipelines-samples/HelloWorld/README.md

-# Hello World Introductory Pipeline Template
+# Hello World Introductory Pipeline
-This template will showcase a few of the basic features available in JFrog Pipelines.
-This is the source for the `HelloWorld` global template which you can read about [here](https://www.jfrog.com/confluence/display/JFROG/Global+Templates)
+This pipeline will showcase a few of the basic features available in JFrog Pipelines.
+This pipeline is based on the `HelloWorld` global template which you can read about [here](https://www.jfrog.com/confluence/display/JFROG/Global+Templates)

 ## How to use
-A template named `HelloWorld` comes pre-installed on all JFrog Pipelines installations.
-You can create a pipeline from this template by following the documentation [here](https://www.jfrog.com/confluence/display/JFROG/Global+Templates#GlobalTemplates-UsingGlobalTemplatestoCreateaPipelineSource)
+Since this is a full pipelines.yml, you can add it to your environment by following the instructions [here](https://www.jfrog.com/confluence/display/JFROG/Managing+Pipeline+Sources#ManagingPipelineSources-AddingaPipelineSource) to add from YAML.

 ## Features Showcased
 - parallel steps